havgirl/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Objective
 The goal of this challenge is to assess Amazon product reviews.
-Using AWS RDS instance, PySpark and PgAdmin we will analyze the product data and reviews, additionally assessing if being a Vine member influences customer reviews.
+Using AWS RDS instance, PySpark and pgAdmin we will analyze the product data and reviews, additionally assessing if being a Vine member influences customer reviews.
 To achieve this we will complete the following deliverables:
 - Perform ETL on Amazon Product Reviews
 - Determine Bias of Vine Reviews